BrianPugh/tamp/README.rst

 Tamp could use a similar indexing to increase compression speed, but has chosen not to to focus on the primary goal of a low-memory compressor.

 To give an idea of Tamp's speed on an embedded device, the following table shows compression/decompression in **bytes/second of the first 100KB of enwik8 on a pi pico (rp2040)** at the default 125MHz clock rate.
-This isn't exactly an apples-to-apples comparison because the C benchmark does not use a filesystem (and thusly, reduced overhead) nor dynamic memory allocation, but is good enough to get the idea across.
+The C benchmark **does not** use a filesystem nor dynamic memory allocation, so it represents the maximum speed Tamp can achieve.
-In all tests, a 1KB window (10 bits) was used.
+In all tests, a 1KB window (10 bit) was used.

 +---------------+---------------------+-----------------------------+------------+-----------------------+
 | Action        | tamp                | tamp                        | tamp       | deflate.DeflatIO      |